 Recommended by: Marianne – Pasta, Pretzels, and Passports

 While it might not be the typical time people think to visit, Yosemite National Park, one of the most iconic national parks in the US, is beyond magical at Christmas time.
+It is definitely one of the best places to spend Christmas.
 With the snow-dusted soaring granite walls of Half Dome and El Capitan combined with the lack of crowds, Yosemite is one of the most striking natural winter wonderlands.

 You need to be more discerning about the trails you explore in the winter because snow and ice can make hiking a little more intense, but if you come prepared with the right gear, many of the best hiking trails in Yosemite can be very special to snowshoe.